James Thew - Fotolia

 "With them noting that Ryan Smith is staying on and Qualtrics HQ and management remaining the same, I wonder though how long it will be before bigger changes come," she said.
 "Will they try to integrate the cultures or will it be business as usual for a while?
 Like I said, there is a lot to be determined here."

 Luke Marson, a consultant specializing in SuccessFactors, SAP's SaaS HCM platform, said the Qualtrics deal allows "greater synergies" between SAP's customer and employee experience applications.
-"Employee experience is a growing area in HR, and I am seeing an increasing trend in CHROs [chief human resource officers] who are focusing on the overall employee experience," he wrote in an email.
+"Employee experience is a growing in HR, and I am seeing an increasing trend in CHROs [chief human resource officers] who are focusing on the overall employee experience," he wrote in an email.
 "A positive employee experience impacts productivity, retention, and profitability."

 Marson, who is also a SearchSAP contributor, added that more closely integrating the customer and employee experience "would enable customers to align their business strategy -- including their HCM/people strategy -- to maximize the experience that their customers receive and therefore improving customer retention and growth of the customer base."